 10. Spend the weekend at Lyndhurst.

-Party hard at Family Fun Day at Lyndhurst in Tarrytown, held near the end of April.
-This year, the two-day party featured an exhibit of Lego creations made by Westchester kids as well as a ton of fun activities.
+Party hard at Design & Build Family Weekend at Lyndhurst in Tarrytown, held near the end of April.
+The two-day party feautres architecture, design, and building activities.

 11. Run a 5K at the Bronx Zoo.

 Make the planet better for our animal friends by participating in the Run for the Wild 5K and Family Fun Run at the nearby Bronx Zoo in late April.